alvarordn/co-estimator/Dummy attacks/04 - Combined Attack Amplitude Evaluation/README.md

 # Combined Attack Amplitude Evaluation

 This test case investigates the effects of launching **two simultaneous dummy false data injection attacks** targeting **different types of electrical magnitudes** (e.g., real power *P*, reactive power *Q* or voltage *U*) at the same or different nodes in the system.
 Each attack affects a distinct measurement type, allowing us to assess how mixed-signal manipulation impacts detection and identification performance.
 The amplitude of both attacks is varied systematically using predefined "bands" to evaluate how combined perturbations affect estimator robustness.
 This helps determine the sensitivity of bad data detection algorithms when facing naive but multi-dimensional cyber threats.
-The value of the hyper-parameter λ is modified across multiple scenarios to evaluate estimator performance under various conditions.
 The time instant is fixed at 10:00 AM, and the value of λ is set to 2.5, based on results from previous simulations.

 ## Amplitude Band Description